Channable

 Success ultimately depends on your business goals.
 For some advertisers, it means hitting or exceeding a target ROAS.
 For others, it’s about maximizing sales volume — in which case, the focus shifts to quantity over profitability.

-That said, there are a few pmax best practices that apply universally to help improve results:
+That said, there are a few Pmax Best Practices that apply universally to help improve results:

 1. Provide as many assets as possible: text, images, videos.
 The more you go beyond the minimum requirements, the more effective your campaign delivery will be.

+2. Automation only works if your data is reliable.
 Make sure your product feed is clean, well-structured, and free from warnings or suspensions.
 Your conversion and remarketing tags should also be firing correctly and consistently.

+3. Align campaign goals with business goals.
 There should be no disconnect: your ad objectives need to reflect your actual business targets.

-This key feature in Google’s Performance Max allows your final landing page to be replaced dynamically with a more relevant version: including headline, description, and ad assets based on user intent.
+4. Enable URL expansion: This key feature in Google’s Performance Max allows your final landing page to be replaced dynamically with a more relevant version: including headline, description, and ad assets based on user intent.

+5. Set a ROAS target that matches your growth strategy.
 Once your campaign is optimized and stable, you can begin fine-tuning your ROAS goal.
 Keep this in mind:

 • The higher your ROAS target, the less your campaign will likely spend.